-- Meet with you during the Practicum planning phase to discuss possible opportunities and help you to choose a project that will be most suitable for your educational goals. - Help you set attainable goals and objectives for the Practicum, and establish a realistic timeline. - Meet with you regularly to discuss progress and help resolve any problems as you conduct the work of your Practicum, and advise you on adjusting your Practicum goals, objectives, and/or timeline. - Assure the quality of the Practicum deliverable(s). - Review your Practicum deliverables, Form F: Preceptor's Evaluation, and Form G: Student's Self-Evaluation, and grade your Practicum.
+- Meet with you during the Practicum planning phase to discuss possible opportunities and help you to choose a project that will be most suitable for your educational goals. - Help you set attainable goals and objectives for the Practicum, and establish a realistic timeline. - Review your practicum proposal and approve the final version. - Meet with you regularly to discuss progress and help resolve any problems as you conduct the work of your Practicum, and advise you on adjusting your Practicum goals, objectives, and/or timeline, if necessary. - Assure the quality of the Practicum final report and deliverables. - Review your Practicum final report and deliverables, Form F: Preceptor's Evaluation, Form G: Faculty Supervisor Evaluation and Form H: Student's Evaluation, evaluate your performance on your practicum, assess competency attainment, and grade your Practicum.